 Now is the time where Nintendo shows off the Nintendo 3DS handheld console.
-The 3DS looks like the original Nintendo DSi but with a larger top screen, analog stick and 3D features.
+The 3DS looks like the original Nintendo DSi but with a larger top screen, analogue stick and 3D features.
 The 3DS has two cameras with a slider that allows you to change the effect of the 3D and has motion sensing.

 The handheld is backwards compatible allowing you to play every DS game.
 The camera allows you to take 3D pictures and can play 3D movies.
-The 3DS has an auto track system keeping in communication with other consoles even if the 3DS is not turned on.
+The 3DS has an auto-track system keeping in communication with other consoles even if the 3DS is not turned on.

 More Nintendo Game Announcements

 Nintendo then finally revealed what Project Sora was all about.
 It is a game that was being developed for the 3DSI, ‘Kid Icarus’.
 Nintendo brings Kid Icarus onto the screen apologising to the audience for making gamers wait so long.

 The next announcement from Nintendo was a new ‘Nintendogs Plus Cats’ and a bunch of third party support games for this handheld console.
 The most recognisable of the bunch were games like ‘Kingdom Hearts’, ‘Resident Evil’, ‘Assassins Creed’ and ‘Metal Gear Solid’.

 Nintendo then ended the conference by showing off the 3DS to the crowd.
 Many attractive women appeared on stage, each with a Nintendo 3DS attached to them while Reggie encouraged the gamers to try out ‘Zelda Skyward Sword’ for the Wii in the theatre hall.